 For a number of different reasons, a student may find themselves in a position where they no longer wish to or are in a position to continue on their programme.
 In this case a student would de-register from the Institute.

-Deregistering means that a student officially notifies the Institute that s/he is leaving their programme.
+Deregistering means that a student officially notifies the Institute that they are leaving their programme.
 Students remain liable for fees up to the date they officially withdraw from the Institute.

 For more details on deregistering please see our Deregistration Section